-Director of Purchasing and Administration, Aldi
+Director of Warehouse and Logistics, Aldi

 AA, General Studies, Missouri State-West Plains

 Hometown: Salem, Missouri

 “Seriously consider West Plains as you start your plunge into being an adult …”

 D’ette Miller, originally of Salem, lists several key factors in her decision to attend Missouri State University-West Plains.
 The campus’ close proximity to home, the smaller class sizes and the abundance of financial aid opportunities such as the A+ program served as great incentives for her to choose to begin her academic career here instead of at a larger four-year institution.

 Word of mouth also played a key role.
 Several students she knew who were a year or two ahead of her and attending Missouri State-West Plains said many great things about the campus and touted their academic and social experiences at the university.

 When Miller herself became a student, her goal was simple – get her Associate of Arts in General Studies.

 “As an incoming freshman, I think it’s fair to say that everyone is unaware of who they are and who they will become,” Miller said.
 “Having the experiences I did at Missouri State-West Plains helped me begin to really grow into the person I am today: more confident, more comfortable with myself and who I am, and more open to seeing things from a different perspective.”